-Viva is a set of apps that mostly appear inside Teams to improve the employee experience, with each model doing something specific like making it easier to find training, understand your work habits, turn big picture strategy into realistic goals and metrics, or handle specific roles like sales.
+Viva is a set of apps that mostly appear inside Teams to improve the employee experience, with each module doing something specific like making it easier to find training, understand your work habits, turn big picture strategy into realistic goals and metrics, or handle specific roles like sales.
 Taken together, the Viva modules are about making people more effective at working together by addressing the mechanics of working with colleagues, whether that’s collaborating with peers or managers acting as the intermediaries between upper management and the people who report to them.

 SEE: Windows, Linux, and Mac commands everyone needs to know (free PDF) (TechRepublic)

 Creating and maintaining company culture and informal connections is also part of that, because people have friendships at work as well as purely business connections.
 That kind of support makes for more successful teams with higher productivity.
 The weak ties between broader groups of employees matter too, and Microsoft’s own research shows that remote work tends to form silos where a team might do well but not be in contact with colleagues across the business, and these shrinking networks may mean that innovations and improvements may not ripple out from each team to the rest of the organization.